neutrinomuon/PyIntegral/README.md

 # IntegralALL
 ##  A fortran legacy package to easy integrate numerically
+email: antineutrinomuon@gmail.com, jean@astro.up.pt

+© Copyright ®

+J.G. - Jean Gomes

-RESUME : Integrate using different methods and spline1 interpolation  scheme.
-Original routine dates back to 2003-2004.
+RESUME : Integrate arrays, functions numerically using different methods and spline1 interpolation scheme.
+Original routines date back to 2003-2004.
+Read the LICENSE.txt file.

 The methods are given by Int_Type and may be summarized bellow: